-A significant proportion of Fire Alarm Wire technologies have not undergone any advancement in the last ten years even though alarm system technology has improved drastically.
+A significant proportion of Fire Cable technologies have not undergone any advancement in the last ten years even though alarm system technology has improved drastically.
 This being said, we still need to update our pouch of knowledge concerning Fire alarm cables.
 Are you worried about where to kick off your knowledge-seeking mission?
 Well, consider yourself lucky because this post is the best place to start.

 1.What is alarm cable?

 Everybody knows what a fire alarm system is because it saves lives during fire emergencies but most people do not know what a fire alarm cable is.
 Well, it is the mainstay of any operational fire alarm system.
 Its core function is to transmit signals from one room to another whenever there is a fire emergency.